sohanlaxmicoin/go/services/orbit/internal/docs/developing.md

 ```

 The return value from `WithField` or `WithFields` is a `*log.Entry`, which you can save to emit multiple logging
 statements that all share the same field.
-For example, the action system for horizon attaches a log entry to `action.Log` on every request that can be used to emit log entries that have the request's id attached as a field.
+For example, the action system for orbit attaches a log entry to `action.Log` on every request that can be used to emit log entries that have the request's id attached as a field.

 ### Logging and Context